Robust Confidence Intervals for Meta-Regression with Interaction Effects: Simulation Study

-\textbf{Summary of the overall performance} Overall the results are similar to the model with one covariate \parencite{welzpauly2020}.
-Among all considered estimators the $\textbf{KH}$ estimator is the most appropriate for a model with an interaction term since it performed the best for the coefficient of the single moderator and the interaction term.
+\textbf{Summary of the overall performance} Overall the results are similar to the model with one covariate \citep{welzpauly2020}.
+Among all considered estimators the $\bf{HKSJ}$ estimator is the most appropriate for a model with an interaction term since it performed the best for the coefficient of the single moderator and the interaction term.
 Though its coverage is improvable in some situations.
-Focusing only on the $\textbf{HC}$ estimators, $\textbf{HC}_3$ is the best choice of estimator when the number of studies is not too small ($k\geq 10$).
-Otherwise $\textbf{HC}_4$ or $\textbf{HC}_5$ are preferable.
-For a larger number of studies $\textbf{HC}_4$ is a better choice compared to $\textbf{HC}_5$, due to the outliers that occur for the $\textbf{HC}_5$-CIs. $\textbf{HC}_2$ indeed performs as good as $\textbf{HC}_4$ for the interaction coefficient, but in practice it is unlikely that only an interaction but not the single moderators are of interest.
-Therefore, $\textbf{HC}_2$ is not recommendable for a model with interaction. $\textbf{HC}_0$ and $\textbf{HC}_1$ are not recommendable as well, since their performance is bad for both coefficients intervals.
+Focusing only on the $\bf{HC}$ estimators, $\bf{HC}_3$ is the best choice of estimator when the number of studies is not too small ($k\geq 10$).
+Otherwise $\bf{HC}_4$ or $\bf{HC}_5$ are preferable.
+For a larger number of studies $\bf{HC}_4$ is a better choice compared to $\bf{HC}_5$, due to the outliers that occur for the $\bf{HC}_5$-CIs. $\bf{HC}_2$ indeed performs as good as $\bf{HC}_4$ for the interaction coefficient, but in practice it is unlikely that only an interaction but not the single moderators are of interest.
+Therefore, $\bf{HC}_2$ is not recommendable for a model with interaction. $\bf{HC}_0$ and $\bf{HC}_1$ are not recommendable as well, since their performance is bad for both coefficients intervals.

-\subsection{Effects of Parameter Adjustments}
+\subsubsection{Effects of Parameter Adjustments}

 This section will summarize how the coverages and interval lengths are affected by the adjustments of the flexible parameters.
 Since both coefficients are effected similar by most parameters they are considered together.
-We highlight the most important results and refer to the Supplement E for complete results.
+We highlight the most important results and refer to Section D of the Supplement for complete results.

 \textbf{Adjustments of the number of studies $\boldsymbol{k}$} Considered numbers of studies are 6, 10, 20 and 50.
-The lengths of both coefficients intervals are monotonically decreasing in the number of studies $k$.
-This is comprehensible since the $t_{(k-p-1), (1-\alpha)}$-quantile in Equation (\ref{eq:ki}) is monotonically decreasing in $k$.
+The lengths of both coefficients intervals are monotonically decreasing in the number of studies $k$ This is comprehensible since the $t_{(k-p-1), (1-\alpha)}$-quantile in Equation (\ref{eq:ki}) is monotonically decreasing in $k$.
 The effect of the number of studies on coverage is not constant and depends on the considered covariance estimator.
 In general coverage tends towards the nominal level $1 - \alpha$ for increasing $k$.
 Therefore, for all estimators a large number of studies is preferable.

 \textbf{Adjustments of study size} Small ($\bar{n}=15$), medium ($\bar{n}=25$) and large ($\bar{n}=50$) group sizes are compared.
 For most covariance estimators the median coverage is slightly increasing in the study size.
 The corresponding interval lengths are decreasing as the study sizes increase for all $k$ and estimators.
 This trend may be caused by the impact of $n_i$ on $v_i$ in Equation (\ref{eq:vars}), which leads to decreasing standard errors in equation (\ref{eq:ki}).
 Thus, overall larger studies lead to better confidence intervals, since both coverages and interval lengths are improved for larger study sizes.